-In October of this year, Mary Kenney, the author of the book "Gamer Girls: 25 Women Who Built The Video Game Industry", took to Twitter to share a surprising statistic about Barbie: Fashion Designer, the Barbie dress-up game that Digital Domain released in 1996 for Windows and Macintosh computers.
+Earlier this year, Mary Kenney, the author of the book "Gamer Girls: 25 Women Who Built The Video Game Industry", took to Twitter to share a surprising statistic about Barbie: Fashion Designer, the Barbie dress-up game that Digital Domain released in 1996 for Windows and Macintosh computers.
+In the tweet, she claimed the piece of software outpaced Doom in its first year of sales, which inevitably drew a lot of skepticism from a certain audience of (mostly male) gamers online.

-In a new piece, published this week on Harpers Bazaar's website, Kenney shared her source for this claim, pointing to a Wall Street Journal article from October 1998 where the author Evan Gahr states:
+Kenney has now shared the source for her claim in a new article, which was published earlier this week on Harpers Bazaar's website.
+In it, she points to a Wall Street Journal article from October 1998 where the author Evan Gahr says the following about the game:

 "The interactive game, in which girls select Barbie's clothes, proved an overnight success, selling more than 500,000 copies by the end of the year (1996)."

-Something even more remarkable about this achievement — in our eyes, at least — is that a child was actually responsible for creating the original idea for Barbie Fashion Designer.
+This is obviously a significant achievement and a sign of the game's success, but something that's even more remarkable about this feat — at least in our eyes — is that a child was actually the one responsible for creating the original concept for Barbie Fashion Designer.
 E.J.
-Rifkin was the daughter of Andy Rifkin, the future senior vice president of Mattel Media at the time.
-She's credited twice on Moby Games for this project, as both the co-creator of the concept and as a consultant.
+Rifkin was the young daughter of Andy Rifkin, the future senior vice president of Mattel Media.
+She's credited twice in the game's credits on Moby Games, as both the person who came up with the initial concept and a consultant on the project.

-Andy Rifkin told Time Extension about the development of the game earlier this year:
+Her father Andy Rifkin told Time Extension about how she came up with the idea earlier this year:

 "The idea was that my daughter wanted to make clothes for Barbie on the computer.
 So I invented this product, I developed it with her, and I took it to Mattel to sell it to them.
 And they looked at me like I was crazy, but the president was willing to take a chance on it.